1955 doubled die penny showing dramatic doubling on date and IN GOD WE TRUST

 That mistake created one of the most collectible and recognizable error coins in U.S. history.
 The 1955 Doubled Die Obverse Lincoln cent — universally called the "1955 DDO" — remains a benchmark coin for error collectors nearly 70 years later.

 📌 The 1955 DDO is a die error, not a strike error.
-The doubling is in the die itself, which means every coin struck by that die shows the same dramatic doubling.
+The doubling is baked into the die itself, which means every coin struck by that die shows the same dramatic doubling.
 This distinguishes it from mechanical doubling, which adds almost no value.

 1955 Doubled Die Penny Value by Grade